-\abstract { Wide-separation lensed quasars (WSLQs) represent a special but rare subclass of strongly lensed quasars with multiple images, magnified by massive galaxy cluster lenses, which offer valuable probes for the properties of dark matter halos and detailed characteristics of quasar host galaxies.
-However, only $\sim$ 10 WSLQ systems limit the development of relevant investigations. } { To enlarge the sample of WSLQs by mining candidates from large-scale sky surveys, we develop a catalog-based pipeline and apply it to the \texttt{CatNorth} database, which is a quasar candidates catalog constructed from \textit{Gaia}~DR3, comprises 1,545,514 quasar candidates, achieves a purity of \(\sim90\%\) and has a limiting magnitude of \textit{Gaia} G band \(\lesssim21\). } { The pipeline unfolds in three sequential stages.
-First, to search for groups of quasar candidates with a maximum quasar image separation exceeding 10 arcsec but less than $\sim$72 arcsec, we apply a Friends-of-Friends-like algorithm, based on HEALPix with a grid size of 25.6 arcsec, to the projected sky coordinates of the objects in \texttt{CatNorth}.
-Second, these identified groups undergo an automated filtering process that assesses the intra-group similarity of photometric colours or spectral information when available.
-These two steps reduce the original \texttt{CatNorth} dataset from 1,545,514 quasar candidates to a sample of 14,244 quasar candidate groups, while retaining all discoverable previously known WSLQs.
+\abstract { Wide-separation lensed quasars (WSLQs) represent a special but rare subclass of strongly lensed quasars with multiple images, magnified by massive galaxy cluster lenses, which offer valuable probes for the properties of dark matter haloes and detailed characteristics of quasar host galaxies.
+However, only $\sim$ 10 WSLQ systems are known so far, limiting the development of relevant investigations. } { To enlarge the sample of WSLQs by mining candidates from large-scale sky surveys, we develop a catalogue-based pipeline and apply it to the \texttt{CatNorth}, which is a quasar candidate catalogue with more than 1.5 million candidates constructed from \textit{Gaia} DR3.
+The \texttt{CatNorth} has a purity of \(\sim90\%\) and a limiting magnitude of \textit{Gaia} G band \(\lesssim21\). } { Our pipeline unfolds in three sequential stages.
+First, to search for groups of quasar candidates with a maximum quasar image separation between 10 and 72 arcsec, we apply a Friends-of-Friends-like algorithm to the HEALPix grids of \texttt{CatNorth} objects using a grid size of 25.6 arcsec.
+Second, these identified groups undergo an automatic filtering process that assesses the intra-group similarity of photometric colours or spectral information when available.
+These two steps yield 14 760 quasar candidate groups, while retaining all discoverable previously known WSLQs.